Conditions Tyrosinemia, Type I

 Support groups can help connect families who have a child or other family member affected with tyrosinemia, type I with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates:

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a doctor who specializes in metabolism, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Depending on the signs and symptoms your baby experiences, your baby’s doctor may work with other doctors who specialize in treating the liver or kidneys.
 Some children with tyrosinemia, type I (TYR I) have developmental delays.
 If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Because TYR I is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for TYR I, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Joshua was diagnosed with tyrosinemia when he was one-year-old.
 While he experienced numerous health challenges in his first year of life because the condition was not detected early, his health quickly improved as a result of his diagnosis and beginning a new diet and treatment.
 His story shows the importance of early identification of the condition.
 Duke Children’s Hospital created a video in honor of Joshua.